kwalczak80/mx-monster/README.md

 - Stock(mandatory field)
 - Rating
 - Image url
+- Current image of the product
+- Check box to delete the current product image
 - **Select image** button - to upload relevant product image
+- **Choose file** buttons - to select thumbnail images(optional)
 - **Add product** button - once clicked; a new product will be added to the database(only if all fields are correct)

 ![Add product page](docs/images/existing_features/product_management/add-product-page.JPG)